Wolfy0921/ColorResolution/README.md

-# Cute-Sliding-Puzzle
+# Cute-Slide-Puzzle

-Cute Sliding Puzzle
+Cute Slide Puzzle

 iOS technical support URL:
 If you have any questions, please leave a message.